-These easy pumpkin pie truffles are so much fun to make and the perfect treat to serve up at a Halloween party!
+These easy no-bake pumpkin truffles are so much fun to make and the perfect treat to serve up at a Halloween party!

 Anyone else looove to make homemade candy?
-I find it so much fun, and the end result is always SO much better than anything you can get at the store, in my opinion.
-The good news with this particular homemade candy recipe is, you don’t even need a candy thermometer or any other fancy equipment or ingredients!
+I find it so much fun, and the end result is always SO much better than anything from the store.
+The good news with this particular homemade candy recipe is, you don't even need a candy thermometer or any other fancy equipment or ingredients!

 If you HAVE ever made no-bake pumpkin truffles before, you may have used graham cracker crumbs.
 I wanted a more neutral base, something that would still give these truffles the structure we want but will also let the other flavors shine through.

-So I experimented with plain rice cereal (similar to the kind you’d use for rice crispy treats) and it ended up working out wonderfully!
+So I experimented with plain rice cereal and it ended up working out wonderfully!
 You can use graham cracker crumbs instead of the cereal if you want to, just keep in mind that your truffles will be even sweeter.

 - Like I said, this is a fun one to make.
 There is some waiting time between steps, because it’s important to allow these to chill in the fridge.
 But it’s worth it.
 If you really need to speed things up, you can try freezing instead.